ShaunSHamilton/Long-Period-Fibre-Gratings/logbook.md

 ### Code Progress

 - Need to figure out how to correctly calculate cladding mode dispersion relation equations
+- Fixed Sellmeier equation, and produced results closer to previous work

 ### Supervisor Questions

 - Is there a difference between a Sapphire fibre, and a Sapphire Derived Fibre?
 - Should the report contain a conclusion?
 - The values I used for Sellmeier Coefficients are different to previous paper's.
 Should I change this?

+- Bullet-points kill technical presentations... should I still include some for facts given to cite?
+- Should all references to facts spoken be cited?
+- Can other work's images be used for presentation?
+Or, should all images be, ideally, _homemade_?

 ## 15/03/2021